Auster J family: Auster J/3 Atom

 The Atom was an attempt to create a lower-powered version of the J/2 Arrow.
 A modified Arrow was flown with a 65 hp Continental A65-12 engine and designated the J/3 Atom.
 Only the prototype, registered G-AHSY, (c/n 2250) was built as the aircraft was not developed further.
 Another example G-AJIJ (c/n 2401) was not completed.

 The sole J/3 was dismantled at Rearsby in 1950 and was rebuilt to J/4 standard with a new registration G-AJYX and c/n 2941.
 It crashed near Melton Mowbray on 22 April 1951 after a pilotless take-off from Rearsby.
 The Continental A65 engine had been replaced by a 95 hp Blackburn Cirrus Minor II.

 Auster J/4

-Sales in the UK of the American engined J/2 Arrow were limited by import restrictions on the engines, so Auster re-engined the aircraft with a 90 hp Blackburn Cirrus MinorI.
-The first aircraft flew towards the end of 1946.
+Sales in the UK of the American engined J/2 Arrow were limited by import restrictions on the engines, so Auster re-engined the aircraft with a 90 hp Blackburn Cirrus Minor I. The first aircraft flew towards the end of 1946.
 The two-seat aircraft proved less popular than the company's three-seat J/1 Autocrat and only 27 aircraft were built, a number of which were exported to Australia, where they were known as the Auster J/4 Archer.

 On 30 August 1955 an Australian aircraft VH-AET managed to take-off from Bankstown Airport Sydney without a pilot.
 It was followed out to sea by Royal Australian Navy Hawker Sea Furys and shot down.